t0mk/dopysl/README.md

-# Digital Ocean PYthon wrapper that Sucks Less using APIv2
+# Digital Ocean python wrapper that Sucks Less using APIv2

 Inspired by https://github.com/ahmontero/dop and https://github.com/devo-ps/dopy.
 I use only APIv2.